RCW And District Stats

 April 24, 2022, AGM & Dinner at the CCA Hall in Tom Lake, BC.
 We had excellent turn out.
 Carol Wyant had done an excellent supper.
 The guest speakers were fabulous.
 John Vetter had given speech on when they first got started with Crime Watch.
 Al Harold from Zone 3 director gave a speech on the provincial for Alberta Crime Watch.
 Leonard Hiebert given speech on PRRD region on the policing and how much the Crime Watch has been helping the Community.
 Like to give a big thank you to Toyota for the door prizes and the others as well.
 Then we right into our meeting.

 *The next regular meeting of Dawson Creek & District Rural Crime Watch is at 7:30 pm on Jan.
 19, 2022, in Room 4 of the Calvin Kruk Centre for the Performing Arts.
 The usual meeting time for the RCW is the 3rd Thursday of each month.

-The annual June Barbeque of Dawson Creek and DIstrict Rural Crime Watch members and guests was held on June 19, 2015 at the Kilkerran Hall near Dawson Creek.
-While the weather was not nearly as nice as it was in 2014, members and guests enjoyed barbecued hamburgers and hotdogs and many excellent pot-luck dishes provided by members.
+The annual June Barbeque of Dawson Creek and District Rural Crime Watch members and guests was held on June 2022 at the Kilkerran Hall near Dawson Creek.
+Members and guests enjoyed barbecued hamburgers and hotdogs and many excellent pot-luck dishes provided by members.
 A meeting of the Dawson Creek and District RCW was held after the BBQ.
 Discussion included expanding RCW members’ patrols to include patrols on the water at Swan Lake.

 Cliff Washington (Chair) 250-782-4058